 Fund Goal and Approach

-The fund seeks to match the total return of the Barclays U.S. Aggregate Index.
+The fund seeks to match the total return of the Barclays Capital U.S. Aggregate Index (the Index).
 Total return includes changes in the fund's share price as well as interest income.
-This objective may be changed by the fund's board, upon 60 days' prior notice to shareholders.To pursue its goal, the fund normally invests at least 80% of its net assets, plus any borrowings for investment purposes, in bonds that are included in the Index.
+This objective may be changed by the fund's board, upon 60 days' prior notice to shareholders.To pursue this goal, the fund normally invests at least 80% of its net assets in bonds that are included in the Index.
 To maintain liquidity, the fund may invest up to 20% of its assets in various short-term, fixed-income securities and money market instruments.

-The fund's investments are selected by a "sampling" process, which is a statistical process used to select bonds so that the fund has investment characteristics that closely approximate those of the index.
-By using this sampling process, the fund typically will not invest in all of the securities in the index.
+The fund attempts to have a correlation between its performance and that of the index of at least .95 before expenses.
+A correlation of 1.00 would mean that the fund and the Index were perfectly correlated.
+The fund's investments are selected by a "sampling" process, which is a statistical process used to select bonds so that the fund has investment characteristics that closely approximate those of the Index.
+By using this sampling process, the fund typically will not invest in all of the securities in the Index.

 Investors should consider the investment objectives, risks, charges, and expenses of the fund carefully before investing.
 Download a prospectus, or a summary prospectus, if available, that contains this and other information about the fund, and read it carefully before investing.